Almost everyone uses Google Docs nowadays, but unless you’re using Google Docs add-ons, you’re probably not getting the most out of the tool.

-HelloSign is an extension that allows you to include a signature in your Google Docs.
+HelloSign is an extension that lets you include a signature in your Google Docs.
 You can create a new signature each time or save your own on file.
 You can request others’ signatures through the HelloSign app.
-It’s free to add your own signature or up to three others, but $15/month afterwards.
+It’s free to add your own signature or up to three others, but $15/month afterward.

 13. Image Extractor

-Image Extractor is an add-on that allows you to download images located in your Google Doc.
+Image Extractor is an add-on that lets you download images located in your Google Document.
 Once you open the add-on, click on your desired image and hit “Download Image” to save it before exporting or moving your document.

 Wordable.io exports blog posts directly from Google Docs and saves them as Drafts in WordPress.
-From the Drafts section, you can add your final edits and publish.
+Easily transport text and finished documents to your site in just a few clicks.
+You can add your final edits and publish in the Drafts section.

-Scrifter is an add-on that allows you to put your document into a screenplay format.
+Scrifter is an add-on that lets you put your document into a screenplay format.
 To do this, open the add-on menu once your document is fully written up in Google Docs and hit “Everything” or “Auto-Format Select.”
 You can also manually control this function as well.